aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ### Public Repository

-For this portfolio, the main public artifact is:
+For this portfolio, the main public artifact is [`it-diagnostic-tool.ps1`](it-diagnostic-tool.ps1), which allows reviewers to inspect the script logic.

-`it-diagnostic-tool.ps1`

 This allows reviewers to inspect the script logic and see exactly which system details are collected.